AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2013/2013-12-23-asteroid-clone/asteroid-clone.md

 ---
-title: Why I am building an Asteroid clone as the next game
+title: "Why I am building an Asteroid clone as the next game"
-excerpt: Reasons for Making Asteroid as the next game.
+excerpt: "Reasons for Making Asteroid as the next game"
 category: "ramblings"
 tags:
-    - games
+- "games"
 ---

 ## Why Asteroids